 We expect competition for our products and services to be intense.
 We expect to compete directly against other companies offering similar security products and services that will compete directly with our proposed products and services.
 We also expect that we will compete against established vendors within the IP-telephony, mobility, fixed-mobile convergence and unified communications markets.
 These companies may incorporate other competitive technologies into their product offerings, whether developed internally or by third parties.
-For the foreseeable future, substantially all of our competitive advantages for those companies.
+For the foreseeable future, substantially all of our competitors are likely to be larger, better-financed companies that may develop products superior to our proposed products, which could create significant competitive advantages for those companies.
 Our future success depends on our ability to compete effectively with our competitors.
 As a result, we may have difficulty competing with larger, established competitor companies.
 Generally, these competitors have:

-- · substantially greater financial, technical and marketing resources;
+- substantially greater financial, technical and marketing resources;

-- · a larger customer base;
+- a larger customer base;

-- better name recognition; and
+- · better name recognition; and

 - more expansive product offerings.